 Workflow Snapshots

-For any logged execution, click "View Snapshot" to see the exact workflow state at execution time:
+For any logged run, click "View Snapshot" to see the exact workflow state at the time of the run:

 The snapshot provides: